miraland-labs/solarti-program-library/libraries/tlv-account-resolution/README.md

 ## Motivation

-The Solana account model presents unique challeneges for program interfaces.
+The Miraland account model presents unique challenges for program interfaces.
 Since it's impossible to load additional accounts on-chain, if a program requires additional accounts to properly implement an instruction, there's no clear way for clients to fetch these accounts.